Jammu railway division

 Jammu railway division, headquartered at Jammu, is one of the six railway divisions under the jurisdiction of Northern Railway zone of the Indian Railways in India.
 The jurisdiction of Jammu railway division covers Jammu and Kashmir, Ladakh, part of Punjab and part of Himachal Pradesh.

 History

 On 6 January 2025, the newly formed division was inaugurated by Prime Minister Narendra Modi, after carving it out of the Firozpur Division when it became 70th railway division in India.
-E. Srinivas became its first Divisional Railway Manager (DRM).
+Vivek Kumar became its first Divisional Railway Manager (DRM).

 Rail lines

 Existing

 The division has a total of the following existing rail line network of 742.1 km.